Habits to Lower A1c

 Don't forget to check out our Helpful Hacks page for more behaviors and tips on managing T1D!

-Checking Blood Sugars
+Checking Blood Glucose

 Average % HbA1c Based on Behavior